A Physician’s Template for Healthcare Reform:

-- Get employers out of the health insurance business by replacing insurance purchase with a defined contribution for healthcare.
-Massive administrative costs from the yearly changing of plans would be saved and disruptions to existing physician relationships would be stopped.
+1. Get employers out of the health insurance business by replacing insurance purchase with a defined contribution for healthcare.
 This would enable individuals to purchase their own personalized healthcare insurance not tied to a specific job.
 The insurance industry would respond with a robust offering of individual policies that would pool risk and compete by virtue of the value of their product, not contracts with third parties.

-- Apply the same transparent public fee list requirements to hospitals, laboratories, pharmaceuticals, and medical device companies.
-This would eliminate cost shifting, burdensome administrative requirements, and would allow physicians and patients to make informed choices.
+9. Apply the same transparent public fee list requirements to hospitals, laboratories, pharmaceuticals, and medical device companies.
+This would eliminate cost shifting, burdensome administrative requirements, back room deals, and would allow physicians and patients to make informed choices.